 1. Supplying CMYK swatches as a Spot swatch.

 This is common in files created in Adobe inDesign, and is very easy to fix.
-Simply double clicking on the swatch will open this options window.
+To do this, double click on the swatch to open the options window (shown below.)
 Simply change the Color Type from spot to Process.

-This will define the color as CMYK everywhere this swatch was used you just need to export your PDF and upload again.
+This will define the color as CMYK everywhere this swatch was used.
+After correcting your layout, export a new PDF and upload your new file to us.

 2. Pantone or PMS (Pantone matching system) spot colors

-If you have built your document with these colors, you can convert them to CMYK, although the color will not be a direct match.
-In the sample below, the left side is a selected Pantone swatch.
-To convert that to CMYK, you choose that option from the Color Mode drop down, then change the Color Type from Spot to Process.
+If you have built your document with these colors, you can convert them to CMYK.
+After making this change, the new color will often not be a direct match.
+In the sample below, the left side is showing a selected Pantone swatch.
+To convert that color to CMYK, choose the option from the Color Mode drop down, then change the Color Type in the separate drop down from Spot to Process.

 "Registration" is 100% of all inks used in a document.
-You may have chosen this because when you applied 100% K (black) ink, it looked gray, and you wanted it to be darker.
+You may have chosen this to make your blacks look darker (commonly referred to as "rich black" as shown below):

-Applying registration means you are applying 400% ink coverage (100% of Cyan, Magenta, Yellow and Black) to the printed sheet.
-Typically you want to keep that number below 320%.
-Applying that much ink will not allow it to properly dry, and it will stick to other sheets.
-You can create a "Rich Black ink" swatch that uses 30C/30M/30Y/100K and get the dark black colors you are after.
-It does not have to match that figure (for example, if you are trying to match a dark color in your photo), but make sure you keep the total below 320%.
+However, applying registration means you are using a 400% ink coverage (100% of Cyan, Magenta, Yellow and Black) on the printed sheet.
+We need to keep this total number below a 320% threshold.
+Anything more will mean the ink will not properly dry, causing the ink to stick to other sheets.
+If you prefer a "Rich Black" look instead of just using 100% black ink, we recommend using a swatch build that uses 30C/30M/30Y/100K.
+This will get the dark black colors you are after.
+Your color build does not need to match our recommended figure (for example, if you are trying to match a dark color in your photo), but make sure you keep the total below 320%.